Amos Miller Case Update (Pennsylvania)March 4, 2023

 For sources of Real Milk call (202) 363-4394 or visit www.realmilk.com.

-The source of most commercial milk is the modern Holstein,* bred to produce huge quantities of milk—three times as much as the old-fashioned cow.
-She needs special feed and antibiotics to keep her well.
-Her milk contains high levels of growth hormone from her pituitary gland, even when she is spared the indignities of genetically engineered Bovine Growth Hormone to push her to the udder limits of milk production.
+The source of most commercial milk is the modern (rather than the traditional) Holstein,* bred to produce huge quantities of milk—three times more than the old-fashioned cow—and to survive on a grain-based diet rather than on grass.
+Her average lifespan is forty-two months, compared to about twelve years for the grass-fed cow.
+She must be milked three times per day, and she is very susceptible to mastitis.
+Her milk contains high levels of growth hormone from her pituitary gland, even when she is spared the indignities of genetically engineered bovine growth hormone, to push her to the udder limits of milk production.

 *Please note, there are farmers who produce excellent “Real Milk” using older lines of Holsteins and Holstein crosses (Holsteins who can survive on grass are “old-fashioned”).
 It is the modern commercial Holstein, bred only for quantity, not quality, and pumped full of hormones and antibiotics, that should be avoided.
 Know your supplier!
 Ask questions!

-Real feed for cows is green grass in Spring, Summer and Fall; stored dry hay, silage, hay and root vegetables in Winter.
-It is not soy meal, cottonseed meal or other commercial feeds, nor is it bakery waste, chicken manure or citrus peel cake, laced with pesticides.
-Vital nutrients like vitamins A and D, and Price’s “Activator X” (a fat-soluble catalyst that promotes optimum mineral assimilation, now believed to be vitamin K2) are greatest in milk from cows eating green grass, especially rapidly growing green grass in the spring and fall.
-Vitamins A and D are greatly diminished, and Activator X disappears, when milk cows are fed commercial feed.
-Soy meal has the wrong protein profile for the dairy cow, resulting in a short burst of high milk production followed by premature death.
+Real feed for cows is green grass in spring, summer and fall, with only small amounts of grain; stored dry hay, silage and root vegetables in winter.
+It is not soy meal, cottonseed meal or other commercial feeds, nor is it bakery waste, chicken manure, swill from ethanol production or citrus peel cake laced with pesticides.
+Vital nutrients like vitamins A, D, E and K2 are greatest in milk from cows eating green grass, especially rapidly growing green grass in the spring and fall.
+Vitamins A and D are greatly diminished, and vitamin K2 disappears when milk cows are fed commercial feed.
+Soy meal contains thyroid-depressing estrogen compounds called isoflavones that pass through to the milk.
 Most milk (even most milk labeled “organic”) comes from dairy cows that are kept in confinement their entire lives and never see green grass!

-Pasteurization destroys enzymes, diminishes vitamin content, denatures fragile milk proteins, destroys vitamins C, B12 and B6, kills beneficial bacteria, promotes pathogens and is associated with allergies, increased tooth decay, colic in infants, growth problems in children, osteoporosis, arthritis, heart disease and cancer.
-Calves fed pasteurized milk do poorly and many die before maturity.
-Raw milk sours naturally but pasteurized milk turns putrid; processors must remove slime and pus from pasteurized milk by a process of centrifugal clarification.
-Inspection of dairy herds for disease is not required for pasteurized milk.
-Pasteurization was instituted in the 1920s to combat TB, infant diarrhea, undulant fever and other diseases caused by poor animal nutrition and dirty production methods.
-But times have changed and modern stainless steel tanks, milking machines, refrigerated trucks and inspection methods make pasteurization absolutely unnecessary for public protection.
-And pasteurization does not always kill the bacteria for Johne’s disease suspected of causing Crohn’s disease in humans with which most confinement cows are infected.
-Much commercial milk is now ultra-pasteurized to get rid of heat-resistant bacteria and give it a longer shelf life.
-Ultra-pasteurization is a violent process that takes milk from a chilled temperature to above the boiling point in less than two seconds.
-Clean raw milk from certified healthy cows is available commercially in several states and may be bought directly from the farm in many more.
-(Sources are listed on www.realmilk.com.)
+Pasteurization was instituted in the 1920s to combat TB, infant diarrhea, undulant fever and other diseases caused by poor animal nutrition, dirty production methods and infected water supplies.
+But times have changed and effective water treatment, stainless steel tanks, milking machines, refrigerated trucks and improved testing methods make pasteurization completely unnecessary for public protection.
+And pasteurization does not always kill pathogens.
+The bacteria for Johne’s disease, with which a large portion of confinement cows are infected, survive pasteurization; Johne’s has been linked to Crohn’s disease in humans.
+Much commercial milk is now ultra-pasteurized to get rid of heat-resistant pathogens and give it a longer shelf life.
+Ultra-pasteurization is a violent process that takes milk from a cool temperature to above the boiling point in just a few seconds.
+Clean raw milk from tested healthy cows is available in stores in ten states and may be bought directly from the farm or obtained through cow share or herd share programs in many more.
+(Sources are listed at realmilk.com.)

 Join A Campaign for Real Milk: Demand access in all states to clean, raw milk.
 Boycott processed milk!